ltaylorwarren/pam/README.md

 Adds dynamic mesh calibration to your RatOS printer.

 - Works out of the box with any printer running RatOS
-- respects all settings made in RatOS
-- No configuration required
-- No macro changes required
-- Probe agnostic
-- Independent probe count for x and y direction based on the mesh configuration
+- respects all RatOS probe and mesh settings

 # 1. Install